 Tutorial Workshop on Parameter Estimation for Biological Models

-On behalf of the co-organizers: Andrea Arnold, Franz Hamilton, Alun Lloyd and Mette Olufsen.
+Co-organizers: Franz Hamilton, Alun Lloyd and Mette Olufsen.